Combinatorial invariants of finite metric spaces and the Wasserstein arrangement: Noteworthy subfans

 \end{enumerate} \end{theorem}

 \begin{remark} From \Cref{decomptheo} it is clear that all metrics on $4$ points are split-decomposable.
-For $\vert X \vert \geq 5$ we can ask the question whether two metrics in the same cone of the Wasserstein arrangement either both split-decomposable or both not split-decomposable.The next example answers this question in the negative. \end{remark}
+For $\vert X \vert \geq 5$ we can ask the question whether two metrics in the same cone of the Wasserstein arrangement are either both split-decomposable or both not split-decomposable.
+The following example answers this question in the negative. \end{remark}

-\begin{example} Consider the two metrics $(\metric_1, \metric_2)$ on five points given by the following matrices:
+\begin{example} Consider the two metrics $\metric_1, \metric_2$ on five points given by the following matrices: \begingroup